TheForceEngine/TheForceEngine.github.io/ProgressTracker.md

 - [x] Fix 3DO Second Height Movement/INF Bug (blocks proper completion in Detention Center).
 - [x] Fusion Cutter secondary fire speed (it is too fast).
 - [x] Re-check vertical projectile push force on enemies.
+- [x] Music should pause when opening the Escape menu.
 - [ ] Fix AI Movement Bug when reacting to walls, impassable ledges, and drops (noticeable with Ree-Yees in Ramsees Hed).
 - [ ] LAIMLAME cheat does not prevent health damage.
 - [ ] Shield pickups seem to have collision with player Thermal Detonators though Mortars don't seem to be effected.